urbit/urbit/urb/zod/main/pub/src/doc/ref/vol2.md

 ####Summary

-        Creates a wet %gold gate with a sample that accepts a list of lists.
+        Build wet %gold gate with a sample that accepts a list of lists.
         Casts the result to the type the homogenized list head, asserting that 'a' is at least a cell.
         A dry %gold trap is created and kicked.
         Builds an if-then-else statement on "a is null."
 If so, produce null.